Innovate or Falll Behind. A Cautionary Tale - England and the Industrial Revolution

 The Rocket - Famous Steam Locomotive

 England invented the two ways to produce large amounts of cheap steel.
-But rather than building steel mills, the inventors licensed the processes to both English and foreign companies.
+But rather than just building steel mills, the inventors licensed the processes to both English and foreign companies.
 One purchaser was Andrew Carnegie, a Scottish immigrant in America.
 Within thirty years, America was the world’s low-cost producer of steel and produced over half the world’s steel.
+Germany produced about the same amount of steel as England, France and Russia combined by 1910.

 This had profound economic consequences.
-Large amounts of cheap steel were crucial to the development of better machine tools, better machinery, better railroads, skyscrapers and automobiles.
+Large amounts of cheap steel were crucial to the development of better machine tools, better machinery, better railroads including steel rails, skyscrapers and automobiles.
+Also military consequences; at the beginning of World War I, German companies including Krupp were the world's largest producer of heavy artillery.

 An English chemist discovered the first synthetic dye for cloth.
 But the development of the synthetic dye industry occurred in Germany.
 It was the basis for the world dominant German chemical industry.
 German companies went on to discover and develop new chemical products, including high explosives that gave Germany a decided edge in artillery in World War I.

-The radio was invented and first exploited by an Italian immigrant in England.
-But the radio industry full potential was developed in the United States by a Russian immigrant (David Sarnoff) using the financial resources and patents of four of America’s largest corporations.
-It was a short technological step to develop television and computers.
+The radio was invented and first exploited by an Italian immigrant in England (Marconi).
+Improvements were quickly made by American inventors.
+The radio industry's full commercial potential was developed in the United States by a Russian immigrant (David Sarnoff) using the financial resources and patents of four of America’s largest corporations.
+Using radio vacuum tubes, it was a short technological step to develop television and early computers.

 In World War I, England first developed and deployed the tank.
 But its further development, and a strategy for modern warfare built around the tank, was done in Germany.
 In 1927, the English army spend more money on hay for horses than fuel for tanks.
 In 1940, England paid the price as German tanks destroyed the English army and its inferior tanks.

 Before and during World War II, England discovered or developed a host of important new technologies – penicillin, radar, computers, jet engines.
-But England did not have the resources or technology to develop, improve and mass produce these products.
-Knowledge of all four was shared with American companies during World War II and became the basis for large new American industries.
+But England did not have the resources or industrial technology to develop, improve and mass produce these products.
+Knowledge of all four was shared with American companies during World War II and became the basis for large new American industries and American companies like Boeing, IBM and Pfizer.

 The structure of DNA was decoded in England.
 Yet there were no English equivalents of early developers of drugs based on the new knowlege like the American companies Amgen and Genentech.
 There are now hundreds of American biotechnology companies creating one of the dominant industries of the 21th century.

-Inventing a new product or process does not lead to economic leadership or long-term economic growth if the country does not have the human, production, organizational, and entrepreneurial resources to develop and continually improve them.
-England did not start engineering, scientific and technical schools as did the U.S. and Germany; there was no English equivalent of MIT or the German scientific research universities.
+Inventing a new product or process does not lead to economic leadership or long-term economic growth if the country does not have the human, production, organizational, financial, and entrepreneurial resources to develop and continually improve them.
+England did not start engineering, scientific and technical schools on a scale as did the U.S. and Germany; there were no English equivalents of MIT or the German scientific research universities.
 Engineers (lumped together with mechanics) and entrepreneurs (often from dissenting religious groups or minority groups) were considered social inferiors, and “venture capital” (except for the railroad investment craze in the 1840s) went into trade and overseas investment.

 =====================================================